ming436534/modelizr/readme.md

 ### union instance `unionOf()([params,] ...models)`

 Give the union parameters and model properties.
+Has the same effects as `model`.
 If no parameters are provided then the resulting query will just contain the union key.

 ### union mutators